Ekemini-Udofia/Tic-tac-toe/README.md

 # 🎮 Tic-Tac-Toe Game (SDL3 + Winsock)

-A clean and fun desktop version of the classic Tic-Tac-Toe game, built with C++, SDL3 for graphics, and Winsock for network capabilities (multiplayer features).
+A clean and fun desktop version of the classic Tic-Tac-Toe game, built with C++, SDL3 for graphics, and Winsock for network capabilities.
 This project blends smooth visuals with basic multiplayer features, all wrapped in a simple and easy-to-use interface.

 ---